-Country or geographical region Financial metric Water use type (megaliters) Currency Financial intensity (Currency/mega-liter) Please provide any contextual details that you consider relevant to understand the units or figures you have provided.
-Global Revenue Withdrawals EUR(€) 510000 The group revenue in 2011 was 42.1 billion euros, and total withdrawals amount to 81.7 million cubic meters.
+Country or region River basin Financial metric Water use type (megaliters) Currency Financial intensity (Currency/mega-liter) Please provide any contextual details that you consider relevant to understand the units or figures you have provided.
+Company- wide Other: Due to the complex nature of the Group's activities, we will report on a Company level this year.
+Revenue Withdrawals EUR(€) 570000 The group revenue in 2012 was 43.2 billion euros, and total withdrawals amount to 75.3 million cubic meters.

-Please provide any available water intensity values for your company's products across its operations.
+Please provide any available water intensity values for your company's products or services across its operations.

-Country or geographical region Product Product unit Water unit Water intensity (Water unit/product unit) Water use type Please provide any contextual details that you consider relevant to understand the units or figures you have provided.
-Other: Europe Cast iron pipe for buildings Other: linear meter liters 1164 Other: Total water consumption over the whole life cycle of the product (100 years).
+Country or region River basin Product Product unit Water unit Water intensity (Water unit/product unit) Water use type Please provide any contextual details that you consider relevant to understand the units or figures you have provided.
+Other: Europe Other: Due to the complex nature of the Group's activities, we will not report on a River Basin level this year.
+Cast iron pipe for buildings Other: 1 linear meter liters 1164 Other: Total water consumption over the whole life cycle of the product (100 years).
 The Pipe activity carried out a lifecycle analysis for this product, based on European data, and published an environmental product declaration (in conformity with ISO 21930 norm) in 2009.
 See attached file.

-Country or geographical region Product Product unit Water unit Water intensity (Water unit/product unit) Water use type Please provide any contextual details that you consider relevant to understand the units or figures you have provided.
-France Glass wool (IBR REVETU KRAFT 100) Other: square meter liters 18 Other: Total water consumption over the whole life cycle of the product (50 years).
+France Other: Due to the complex nature of the Group's activities, we will not report on a River Basin level this year.
+Glass wool, (IBR REVETU KRAFT 100) Other: 1 m2 liters 18 Other: Total water consumption over the whole life cycle of the product (50 years).
 The Insulation activity carried out a lifecycle analysis for this product, based on French data, and published an environmental product declaration (in conformity with NF P 01-010 norm) in 2009.
 A number of Isover environmental product declarations can be consulted at www.isover.fr/Documentation/FDE-S Between 1999 and 2011 fresh water consumption per ton of produced glass wool has been reduced by 30%, thanks to an increased use of closed circuit systems and improved processes.
-Other: Europe Double glazing window pane (CLIMAPLUS) Other: square meter liters 244 Other: Total water consumption over the whole life cycle of the product (30 years).
+Other: Europe Other: Due to the complex nature of the Group's activities, we will not report on a River Basin level this year.
+Double glazing window (CLIMAPLUS) Other: 1 m2 liters 244 Other: Total water consumption over the whole life cycle of the product (30 years).
 The Glass activity carried out a lifecycle analysis for this product, based on European data, and published an environmental product declaration (in conformity with ISO 14040 norm) in 2012.
 See attached file.